 IdentitySync jobs can be carried out on a one-time basis, for example if migrating data, or they can be scheduled to run on a regular basis in order to keep your platforms synchronized.

 Each IdentitySync job runs a dataflow.
-The building blocks of the dataflow are dedicated scripts.
-Each script is responsible for performing a single task, such as:
+The building blocks of the dataflow are dedicated components.
+A component is a pre-configured unit that is used to perform a specific data integration operation.
+The components include readers, writers, transformers and lookups.
+Each component is responsible for performing a single task, such as:

 - Extracting accounts from Gigya based on specific parameters